 Before her days as a coach, Johnson was one of the top contributors to head coach Lance Harter’s talented squad.
 Johnson transferred to Arkansas in 2000 from Odessa Junior College where she finished her two-year stead as a 25-time NJCAA All-American.

 A heptathlete by trade, she was a threat in every competition despite the distance or specialty.
 Johnson opened up her campaign for the Razorbacks with a national runner-up finish in the heptathlon at the 2000 NCAA Outdoor Championship with a score of 5,777 points.
 She went on to capture an NCAA gold medal the following year with a program record-breaking mark of 44-4 in the triple jump at the 2001 NCAA Indoor Championship and finished as the runner-up at the outdoor national meet and holds the UA outdoor record of 44-7.5.

-Johnson still remains the best triple jumper to ever compete for Arkansas during both the indoor and outdoor season and holds strong at No. 5 on the Arkansas’ all-time bests list in the heptathlon with a score of 5,925.
+Johnson still remains the best triple jumper to ever compete for Arkansas holding both the indoor and outdoor school records and is No. 5 on the Arkansas’ all-time list in the heptathlon with a score of 5,925.

 In 2001 she finished third at the 2001 USA Outdoor Championships and competed at the World Championships and World University Games in the heptathlon.
-In 2002 she won the NACAC by more than 400 points (5,461).
+In 2002 she won the NACAC heptathlon by more than 400 points (5,461).
 In addition, At the 2005 USA Outdoor Track and Field Championships, Johnson was the runner-up in the heptathlon, before finishing third in 2007.
 Johnson, who finished fourth at the 2008 US Olympic Trials, won the NACAC Combined Event Challenge Championship in August of 2006.
-A competitor at both the 2005 and 2007 World Championships,
+She was also a competitor at both the 2005 and 2007 World Championships,